dochoaj/reactnd-project-readable/README.md

 # Daniel Ochoa's Readable Project

 This is my implementation of the `Readable` React Fundamentals Nanodegree project.
+Based on a Create React App scaffold.

 ## Installation